top of page

 • Establishing a group at the heart of the organisation who could champion the work on impact in their own work areas.

-• Reporting – very important to ensure that everyone is aware of the progress being made.
+• Regular reporting – very important to ensure that everyone is aware of the progress being made.

 Support was mostly organised through annual work programmes, a description of which can be viewed here.
-In addition, Catalys provided support to the following Slow Food projects:
+In addition, Catalys provided support to the following Slow Food projects (amongst others):

 Table for 9 billion